helm/helm-www/docs/helm/helm_template.md

 ### Options

 ```
-  -a, --api-versions strings                       Kubernetes api versions used for Capabilities.APIVersions
+  -a, --api-versions strings                       Kubernetes api versions used for Capabilities.APIVersions (multiple can be specified)
-      --atomic                                     if set, the installation process deletes the installation on failure.
-The --wait flag will be set automatically if --atomic is used
       --ca-file string                             verify certificates of HTTPS-enabled servers using this CA bundle
       --cert-file string                           identify HTTPS client using this SSL certificate file
       --create-namespace                           create the release namespace if not present